-3.6.1 This Partner Member is jointly nominated by providers of primary medical services for the purposes of the health service within the ICB's area, and

-- that are primary medical services contract holders responsible for the provision of essential services, within core hours to a list of registered persons for whom the ICB has core responsibility. - 3.6.2 The list of relevant providers of primary medical services for this purpose is published as part of the Governance Handbook.
-The list will be kept up to date but does not form part of this Constitution. - 3.6.3 This member must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) be on the General Medical Council's General Practice Register - b) be a current provider of general medical services, working a minimum of two sessions per week in a primary care setting - bring understanding of this area including primary dental, community pharmacy and optometry providers as well as primary care networks and general practice - d) meets the further requirements as set out in the Partner Member Provider of Primary Medical Services person specification. - 3.6.4 Individuals will not be eligible if: - a) any of the disqualification criteria set out in 3.2 apply - b) a conflict of interest is evident, as determined by the Chair or the ICB board appointment panel, which results in the individual being unable to fulfil the role. - 3.6.5 This member will be appointed by an ICB appointments panel subject to the approval of the Chair. - 3.6.6 The appointment process will be as follows: - a) Joint nomination: - when a vacancy arises, each eligible organisation described at 3.6.1 and listed in the Governance Handbook will be invited to make one nomination - the nomination of an individual must be seconded by one other eligible organisation - eligible organisations may nominate an individual from their own organisation or another organisation. - all eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within five working days being deemed to constitute agreement.
-If they do agree, the list will be put forward to step b) below.
-If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection, and appointment subject to approval of the Chair under c):
+- 3.7.1 This Partner Member is jointly nominated by providers of primary medical services for the purposes of the health service within the ICB's area, and that are primary medical services contract holders responsible for the provision of essential services, within core hours to a list of registered persons for whom the ICB has core responsibility. - 3.7.2 The list of relevant providers of primary medical services for this purpose is published as part of the Governance Handbook.
+The list will be kept up to date but does not form part of this Constitution. - 3.7.3 This member must fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - 3.7.4 Individuals will not be eligible if: - a) any of the disqualification criteria set out in 3.2 apply - b) a conflict of interest is evident, as determined by the Chair or the ICB board appointment panel, which results in the individual being unable to fulfil the role. - 3.7.5 This member will be appointed by an ICB appointments panel subject to the approval of the Chair. - 3.7.6 The appointment process will be as follows: - a) Joint nomination: - when a vacancy arises, each eligible organisation described at 3.6.1 and listed in the Governance Handbook will be invited to make one nomination - the nomination of an individual must be seconded by one other eligible organisation - eligible organisations may nominate an individual from their own organisation or another organisation. - all eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within five working days being deemed to constitute agreement.
+If they do agree, the

-- the full list of nominees will be considered by a panel convened by the Chief Executive - the panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.6.3 and 3.6.4 - in the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval: - the Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 3.6.7 The term of office for this Partner Member will be two years and there will be a re-appointment process at the end of this two-year term. - 3.6.8 The incumbent Partner Member is eligible to be nominated in any reappointment process.
+- list will be put forward to step b) below.
+If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection, and appointment subject to approval of the Chair under c): - the full list of nominees will be considered by a panel convened by the Chief Executive - the panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.7.3 and 3.7.4 - in the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval: - the Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 3.7.7 The term of office for this Partner Member will be two years and there will be a re-appointment process at the end of this two-year term. - 3.7.8 The incumbent Partner Member is eligible to be nominated in any reappointment process.

-3.7 Partner Member - local authorities
+3.8 Partner Member - local authorities